 Outage (Streaming Outage)

-A disruption in the streaming process caused by internet failure, server downtime, or platform issues—may cause loss of viewers or incomplete broadcasts.
+A disruption in the streaming process caused by internet failure, server downtime, or platform issues may result in viewer loss or incomplete broadcasts.

 On-Site Encoder

-A physical encoder device located at the event venue, converting camera/audio feeds into a live stream ready for online distribution.
+A physical encoder device at the event venue converts camera and audio feeds into a live stream ready for online distribution.

 Open Captioning

-Subtitles that are permanently embedded into the video stream and cannot be turned off by the viewer.
+Subtitles permanently embedded into the video stream cannot be turned off by the viewer.

 On-Demand Clipping

-The ability for users or moderators to create highlight clips from a live stream while it’s ongoing or after it ends.
+Users or moderators can create highlight clips from a live stream while it’s ongoing or after it ends.

 Output Format